 The fastest way for students to have their tuition payment credited to their JHU student account is to pay via SIS Self Service.
 Payments can be made in Self Service by using a credit card (Visa, MasterCard, Discover or American Express) or an electronic check.
 Students must log into SIS Self Service using their Johns Hopkins Enterprise Directory (JHED) ID and password.
-To make payments online or view your student account, go to https://sis.jhu.edu/sswf/.
+Students wishing to view their account activity, monthly billing statements, or make a payment online should log into their SIS self-service account.